siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select e1.customerId as customerId, 'Great deals are waiting for you at zone A' as message insert into NotificationStream;
 ```
 This query receives information about the location of customers from the `LocationStream` stream.
-If an event indicates that a customer has reached the `bilingCounter` location, and it is not preceded by an event that indicates that the same customer has been to the `zoneA` location, an output event is created in the `NotificationStream` stream in order to generate a notification with `Great deals are waiting for you at zone A` as the message.
+If an event indicates that a customer has reached the `bilingCounter` location, and it is not preceded by an event that indicates that the same customer has been to the `zoneA` location, an event is output to the `NotificationStream` stream in order to generate a notification with `Great deals are waiting for you at zone A` as the message.

 ### Sequences